zhangwenhe1007/AAA-Spam-Prevention/README.md

 # Alerte Anti Arnaqueurs

 A mobile application that detects and prevents spam calls and messages.
-Built using Java, Flutter/Dart, and Python TensorFlow
+Client-side built using Java and Flutter/Dart.